Dropped Kerb Cost

 Since local councils usually provide the contractor for you, it is not recommended that you reinstate a kerb yourself – it shouldn’t be done as a DIY job.

-Hiring a Specialist to Drop a Kerb Checklist
+Checklist: Hiring a Specialist to Drop a Kerb

 Quite often, your local council will provide a contractor for you to complete the job of dropping a kerb.
 However, some local councils will allow you to choose a contractor yourself.

-There are a number of things that you should look out for when hiring a contractor to complete a kerb dropping job for you.
 Below is a list of things to look out for when hiring a contractor to complete the job for you:

 FAQs